manstie/PhishPoster/README.md

 # PhishPoster
-sends post requests to listed urls with random 'user' data specific to the phishing sites
+manually send post requests to listed urls with random 'user' data specific to the phishing sites

 # Dependencies
 made and tested with python 3.75